Automation the key to improve efficiency and safety in intermodal facilities

 THE LESSONS OF THE WEST

 On the other side of Australia, automation is already present in a big way in the iron ore network of the Pilbara.
-David Dixon, one of Calibre’s rail systems specialists, has been working alongside Rio Tinto for the miner’s world first project AutoHaul.
+David Dixon, one of Calibre’s rail systems specialists, has been working alongside Rio Tinto for the company's world first project AutoHaul.
 For the past decade Calibre has been the Engineering Procurement and Construction Management consultant on the project.

 “It’s an interesting time because we’re getting a convergence of the technology and the will or need to have efficiency in the process.
-A lot of that is being driven by mining companies that want to improve their efficiency, which is very similar to container or intermodal freight.”
+A lot of that is being driven by resources companies that want to improve their efficiency, which is very similar to container or intermodal freight.”

 While automation up until the last decade has been focused on individual tasks within a process, what AutoHaul demonstrated was the capacity to automate an entire process, from pit to port.
 As Dixon explains, the same principles can be applied to containerised freight, where significant parts of the supply chain are already automated, from gantry cranes at ports to handling at distribution centres.

-Unlike mining, however, the fragmented nature of the container freight supply chain means that implementing automation is more complex.
+Unlike resources, however, the fragmented nature of the container freight supply chain means that implementing automation is more complex.
 Automating an intermodal terminal, for example, requires the consideration of multiple freight rail business all with different types of freight locomotives that could be operating simultaneously.

 “You get to a situation where you need to protect the train you’re on, but then you need to protect the train that’s adjacent and to do that requires a much larger scale,” said Dixon.
 “Because there’s a larger physical area that’s covered, you’ve got to focus a lot more on your area restriction; when you have containers moving around you obviously can’t have people walking around underneath or even in the locomotive.”